 It’s important to compare your psi reading to the psi on your car.
 Do not compare your tire’s sidewall psi to your tire’s psi number.

-It takes longer to fix over or under-inflated tires than to fix tires with the correct pressure.
+Fixing over or under-inflated tires takes longer than with the correct pressure.
 You may need to change them more often.
-Under-inflated tires make it more difficult for cars to roll, which means they use more fuel to stay at the same speed.
+Under-inflated tires make it more difficult for cars to roll, so they use more fuel to stay at the same speed.

 This light on the Tesla Model 3 tells you how much tire pressure your car needs.